ben-jacobson/Remora-STM32F4xx-PIO/README.md

 ------------------------------------------

 # Installation instructions
-Building the firmware from source using PlatformIO.
+You may build the firmware from source using PlatformIO.
 On initial release, precompiled binaries will be made available in this repo enabling upload via an STLink.

-This firmware uses the Remora-eth-0.3.0 ethernet component avaialable on the NVEM Remora port found here: https://github.com/scottalford75/Remora-RT1052-cpp/tree/main/LinuxCNC/components/Remora-eth
+This firmware uses the Remora-eth-0.3.0 ethernet component avaialable in the LinuxCNC/Components folder.

 Compile the component using halcompile
 ```